-Why read this? : There’s a lot of arguing about the relative merits of traditional vs digital marketing.
-It can feel like they’ve split into separate timelines somewhere along the way.
-We review where and why these splits happen, and how to bring them back together.
-Read this to learn how using both types of marketing can get you back to a better future.
+Why read this? : We look at the relative merits of traditional vs digital marketing.
+Learn why it feels like they run on separate timelines.
+We look at the pros and cons of each approach, and how to help them work together.
+Read this to learn how using both approaches can get you back to a better future.

-We recently updated our guides to digital marketing.
+We recently updated our set of digital marketing guides.
 Because the world needs more content about digital marketing, right?

-This update made us think a lot about how digital marketing works with traditional marketing.
+This update made us think a lot about how digital marketing works vs traditional marketing.

-It often seems traditional and digital marketing are two separate areas.
+It often seems traditional and digital marketing are 2 separate topics.
 They don’t connect well, if at all.
-Almost like they operate in parallel timelines.
+Almost like they operate in separate timelines.

-Like somewhere along the way, digital split off on its own timeline from traditional marketing.
+Like somewhere along the way, digital split off on its own away from traditional.
 But the traditional timeline carried on regardless.

 So, they both exist, and should be on the same timeline.
 But clearly, they aren’t.

 So no, the world doesn’t need more digital marketing content.
-But it could do with more content that helps pull together this split between digital and traditional marketing.
+But it could do with more content which helps pull together this split in the marketing timelines.

 A bit like a marketing Back To The Future.
 Where you change just a few things, and suddenly you’re in a marketing world that makes more sense.
-Where’s there’s more marketing Martys and less marketing Biffs.
+Where there’s more marketing Martys.
+And less marketing Biffs.

-But to understand how to bring them together, we first need to be clear on what they are and what makes them different.
+But before we can bring them together, we first need to clarify what they are, and why they’re different.

-We’ve a lot of experience with the traditional marketing approach.
+We’ve had a lot of experience doing traditional marketing.
 Traditional marketers would probably prefer you call it classic marketing.

 It’s a broad subject which covers a lot of ground.
 There’s lots to learn.
 It takes time to get good at it.
 And it’s evolving all the time.